CENG502-Projects/CENG502-Spring2023/Kuzucu/Readme.md

 ![Screenshot 2023-06-19 at 00 27 16](https://github.com/selimkuzucu/ULC-CENG502/assets/56355561/d2215987-08b2-4c96-a012-b88fa593d1a6)

 Figure 4.
-Objectives for labeled and unlabeled samples respectively from DivideMix[REF]
+Objectives for labeled and unlabeled samples respectively from DivideMix [2]